-- 9.4.1 TPL-D (A) submitted that recovery of the cumulative gap of Rs.
-1,442.06 Crore would have necessitated increase in tariff during FY 2025-26.
-However, in order to insulate the consumers from tariff shock, TPL-D (A) proposed to recover the cumulative gap by way of Regulatory Charge of Rs.
-0.36 per unit over a period of four years with necessary adjustment of cost due to deferment of recovery with effect from 1st April, 2025.
-The balance gap is proposed to be recovered by way of tariff revision of Rs.
-0.24 per unit during FY 2025-26. - 9.4.2 Further, TPL-D (A) proposed to recover the Gap/Carrying cost for matters pending with Hon'ble GERC / APTEL by way of Regulatory Charge. - 9.4.3 TPL-D (A) clarified that any variation in recovery of the said gap/(surplus) to the extent expected during FY 2025-26, shall be dealt with during Truing up exercise for FY 2025-26.
-TPL-D (A) also clarified that the claim for carrying cost for the portion of the said gap pertaining to FY 2025-26 that gets recovered beyond FY 2025-26 shall be filed subsequently by Petitioner.
+- 9.4.1 TPL-D (S) submitted that recovery of the cumulative gap of Rs.
+82.11 Crore would have necessitated increase in tariff during FY 2025-26.
+However, in order to insulate the consumers from tariff shock, TPL-D (S) proposed to recover the cumulative gap by way of Regulatory Charge of Rs.
+0.21 per unit along with adjustment for deferment of recovery. - 9.4.2 Further, TPL-D (S) proposed to recover the Gap/Carrying cost for matters pending with Hon'ble GERC / APTEL by way of Regulatory Charge. - 9.4.3 TPL-D (S) clarified that any variation in recovery of the said gap/(surplus) to the extent expected during FY 2025-26, shall be dealt with during Truing up exercise for FY 2025-26.
+TPL-D (S) also clarified that the claim for carrying cost for the portion of the said gap pertaining to FY 2025-26 that gets recovered beyond FY 2025-26 shall be filed subsequently by Petitioner.

-- 9.4.4 TPL-D (A) submitted that, if for any reason, the Commission does not allow the recovery of part of the gap by way of Regulatory Charge w.e.f.
-1st April, 2025, the tariff rates need to be appropriately adjusted to allow the Petitioner to recover the cumulative gap entirely during FY 2025-26. - 9.4.5 TPL-D (A) further submitted that despite the overall inflationary pressures in general, TPL-D (A) has been managing its costs largely through operational efficiencies.
-For FY 2025-26, TPL-D (A) is proposing Regulatory Charge and tariff revision to liquidate under recoveries and enable TPL-D (A) to maintain and further improve its high standards of quality, reliability and customer services. - 9.4.6 For FY 2025-26, TPL-D (A) proposed to continue "Green Tariff" of Rs.
+- 9.4.4 TPL-D (S) submitted that, if for any reason, the Commission does not allow the recovery of part of the gap by way of Regulatory Charge w.e.f.
+1st April, 2025, the tariff rates need to be appropriately adjusted to allow the Petitioner to recover the cumulative gap entirely during FY 2025-26. - 9.4.5 TPL-D (S) further submitted that despite the overall inflationary pressures in general, TPL-D (S) has been managing its costs largely through operational efficiencies.
+For FY 2025-26, TPL-D (S) is proposing Regulatory Charge and tariff revision to liquidate under recoveries and enable TPL-D (S) to maintain and further improve its high standards of quality, reliability and customer services. - 9.4.6 For FY 2025-26, TPL-D (S) proposed to continue "Green Tariff" of Rs.
 1.00 per unit over and above tariff for respective category of consumer.